 The metro is extensive, cheap and easy to use but, again, expats should bear in mind the presence of stairs.
 Once familiar with the most common metro stops, parents will be able to choose those with no stairs and make life a little easier.

 Many expats hire a driver to avoid these issues and to make it easier to get around in freezing temperatures.
 Expats should try and negotiate this as part of an employment package, if possible.

 Best places to live in Moscow with kids

-When finding accommodation in Moscow, expats with children must think wisely.
+When searching for accommodation in Moscow, expats with children should think carefully.
 Many expats with kids, especially those with young children, choose to live in one of the gated expat communities just outside the city.
-In these areas, it’s possible to get a house and plenty of green space.
-However, exposure to real Russian life will be minimal.
+In these areas, it’s possible to get a house and plenty of green space, but exposure to real Russian life will be minimal.

 Alternatively, expats can live in an apartment in the city centre.
 Although this does not offer a garden, Moscow has a lot of green spaces and parks that are child friendly.
 Apartment living in Moscow is typically better for expats with teenagers or with children who would be interested in enjoying any of the rich cultural activities on offer in Moscow’s centre.

 As noted, frost-free months of the year are scarce in Moscow.
 As a result, most of the entertainment options in the city are indoor activities.
 When the sun does come out, there are some great outdoor spaces to take advantage of.

 There are plenty of parks in and around Moscow’s city centre, and it's also possible to find small playgrounds, boulevards and smaller gardens dotted about.
 Gorky Park is the big, centrally located park for cycling, rollerblading or running, as well as having various rides for amusement.
 Hermitage Gardens is a perfect place for kids to play.
 Many expats meet up here in summer and spring.